binaryminds/react-native-sse/README.md

 ## 👏 Contribution

-If you see our library is not working properly, feel free to open issue or create pull request with your fixes.
+If you see our library is not working properly, feel free to open an issue or create a pull request with your fixes.

 ## 📄 License